Best AI Customer Support Software in 2026

 Forethought and Ada: best mid-market AI deflection

 Between the self-serve tools and the enterprise autonomous agents sits the mid-market deflection layer, and Forethought and Ada own it.
-Both focus on one job done well: answer or resolve common questions automatically so your human agents only see what genuinely needs them.
+Both focus on one job done well: answer or resolve common questions automatically so your human agents only see what actually needs a person.
 Forethought's 'Solve' product deflects repetitive tickets, while 'Triage' tags and routes the rest by intent and sentiment.
 It plugs into Zendesk, Salesforce, and Freshdesk rather than replacing your help desk, which makes it an easier internal sell.
 Ada is platform-agnostic, supports 50+ languages out of the box, and is strong for companies with a global customer base.

 Choose Forethought if you are already committed to Zendesk or Salesforce and want to bolt AI on without re-platforming.
 Choose Ada if multilingual coverage or channel breadth (web, SMS, WhatsApp, social) matters more than deep CRM integration.
 Both are a poor fit if you want the AI to take actions like processing returns end-to-end - that is where Decagon and Sierra pull ahead.
 For straightforward 'answer the FAQ and route the rest,' this tier is the sweet spot for teams of 10 to 50 agents.